-What can you do to help your nails during chemotherapy (self care guidelines)?
+What can you do to help your nails during chemotherapy ?

-Cool the nail beds: Chapter 14 of the book "Lifestyle after Cancer" describes a technique which has been evaluated in clinical trials and used throughout Europe but not much used in the UK.
-It involves cooling of the nail beds during the chemotherapy infusion and for 20 minutes afterwards.
+Cool the nail beds: This involves cooling of the nail beds during the chemotherapy infusion and for 20 minutes afterwards.
 This works by constricting the blood supply (reducing the flow of chemotherapy to the rapidly dividing nail bet cells.
 Cooling also slows the metabolism of these cells making them less susceptible to chemotherapy.
-They are not popular with UK nurses as they restrct acces to the hand preventing assessment.
+They are not popular with UK nurses as they restrict acces to the hand preventing assessment.
 You can use cool water but specifically designed gloves are available.
 For more details you can also link to the case report published in the Medical Journal Focus on Cancer Medicine.

 Protect the nails; Anecdotal reports have suggested that nail varnish can protect the nails - it certainly covers up the discolouration.
 Unfortunately, there is little or no evidence that this make any difference.
 Certainly nail varnish remover and cause further damage and should be avoided.